gyf1214/osdev/README.md

 The boot loader is GRUB 0.97, using `stage2_eltorito` for ISO

-Both the GRUB binary and `menu.lst` is provided
+Both the GRUB binary and `menu.lst` are provided

 Use `make run` to start the simulator if `bochs` is installed